• Skip to primary navigation

 Today we are overwhelmed with the written word.
 Websites!
 Social media!
 Emails!
 Apps!
 Messaging!
 I’m going to guess an average adult reads 40,000 words each day.
 All this flying across multiple screens through each minute of the day.
 This is unlike anything in human history.

-The Internet (1990s), followed by social media and smart phones (early 2000s) has led to to an explosion of communications.
+The Internet (1990s), followed by social media and smartphones (early 2000s) has led to an explosion of communications.
 Today, it’s nearly impossible to comprehend and retain the words, sentences, and messages that we encounter each day.

 Because it is impossible to comprehend such a volume of words, we need a new visual language to enhance what we already have.
 Emojis allow us to quickly grab attention and communicate emotion in a way that we never could before.